Excel VBA: Unprotect a Workbook without using a Password – 2 Examples

 VBA Code Breakdown

-• Thirdly, we’re telling it when a run-time error occurs, the next statement will execute.
+• If a run-time error occurs, the next statement will be executed.

-• Later, used For Loop to run the cord until we get the Password to Unprotect Sheet.
-To go through all possible characters of the keyboard we run the loop from 32 to 126 decimal values of the ASCII table.
+• A For Loop is used to run the code until we get the Password to Unprotect Sheet.
+The loop goes from 32 to 126 decimal values of the ASCII table.

-• Next, used the VBA Chr function to get the Character against the Decimal value according to the ASCII table.
+• The VBA Chr function is used to get the Character against the Decimal value according to the ASCII table.

 Code Module: excel vba unprotect workbook without password